 Sales and marketing alignment and the sales pipeline process

-Face it, there’s friction between the sales and marketing teams.
+Face it.
+There’s friction between the sales and marketing teams.
 It’s human nature, but it must be addressed.
 Sales and marketing alignment typically impact enterprise organizations.

-It’s important to build a feedback loop to see how you’re doing, where the bottlenecks occur, and then correct them.
+It’s important to build a feedback loop to see how you’re doing, and where the bottlenecks occur, and then correct them.
 It’ll reduce your sales cycle and get your teams on the same page.
 When the buying cycle aligns with your sales cycle, you’ll see reduced time to sale and higher closed ratios.

-When we review the sales pipeline for these three different sized companies, and they’re all selling in the same industry we can see a simple sales cycle for the enterprise, midsize, and small businesses.
+When we review the sales pipeline for these three different-sized companies, and they’re all selling in the same industry, we can see a simple sales cycle for the enterprise, midsize, and small businesses.

 Make your website your best sales rep.

 Google is changing its search algorithm frequently, and you should know how it impacts your site.
 Most people don’t have any idea about how their website is performing.

 Even more important is utilizing a responsive website design platform that automatically optimizes for visitors from any device.
 Responsive design is automatically optimized for mobile and has SEO built-in.

-Tune your website with SEO get your keywords in there put them in your header, title tag, meta description, and alt tags.
+Tune your website with SEO, get your keywords in there put them in your header, title tag, meta description, and alt tags.
 Design your website to funnel people to your highest converting web pages.
 You

 can find the top converting web pages by setting up goals in Google Analytics.